riyaj-kalegar03/Application-form/README.md

 # Job Application Form

-This is simple Job Application Form.
+This is simple Job Application Form using html and css.